nz-social-wellbeing-agency/enhanced_IDI_address_and_household/README.md

 The R code makes use of several publicly available R packages.
 The version of some of these packages may be important.
 This analysis was conducted using `odbc` version 1.1.5, `DBI` version 0.8.0, `dplyr` version 0.7.6, and `dbplyr` version 1.2.2.

 If applying this code to another environment other than the IDI, several features of the environment are required: First, R and some database manager (such as SQL Server) must be installed.
-Second, these must be configured such that R can pass commands to, and and retrieve results from, the database.
+Second, these must be configured such that R can pass commands to, and retrieve results from, the database.
 Once the environment is configured correctly, then adjustments to the code in response to the new environment can be considered.

 ## Folder descriptions
 This repositry contains all the core code to assemble the data and run the analysis.